NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/coyote-cloak.md

 usage: "worncloak"
 license: "ORC"
 identify:
 description: "This dusty coat is made of mangy brown-and-gray coyote fur.
-You gain a +1 item bonus to Survival checks.
-If you critically succeed at your Survival check to Subsist, you can feed twice as many additional creatures."
+You gain a +1 item bonus to [[Skills#Survival|Survival]] checks.
+If you critically succeed at your Survival check to [[Subsist]], you can feed twice as many additional creatures."
 powerTitle1:
 actionEconomy1:
 type1: